Derek Law: Draft and minor leagues

+San Francisco Giants (2016–2018)

 Law was called up to the San Francisco Giants on April 15, 2016, to replace the injured Sergio Romo.
 Law made his major league debut in a game later that day against the Los Angeles Dodgers.
 He entered the game in the bottom of the seventh inning and allowed one hit while striking out three batters.

 On May 7, Law earned his first major league victory by holding the Colorado Rockies scoreless in one inning of relief.
 On June 13, Law pitched 1 1/3 scoreless innings against the Milwaukee Brewers to record his first major league save.
 In 61 games, he posted an ERA of 2.13 in 55 innings.

 The following season, he struggled with inconsistency, posting an ERA of 5.06 in 37 1/3 innings.
-In 2018, he only appeared in 7 games for the Giants, spending most of his time in the AAA level.
+In 2018, he only appeared in 7 games for the Giants, spending most of his time with the Triple–A Sacramento River Cats.

-Toronto Blue Jays
+Toronto Blue Jays (2019)

 Law was designated for assignment on February 1, 2019, following the waiver claim of John Andreoli and outrighted on February 10.
 On April 2, 2019, the Giants traded Law, Alen Hanson, and Juan De Paula to the Toronto Blue Jays for Kevin Pillar.
 He was called up from the Triple A Buffalo Bisons on May 3.
 Law was non-tendered by the Blue Jays on December 2, making him a free agent.

 Texas Rangers

-On January 30, 2020, Law signed a minor league deal with the Texas Rangers.
-He became a free agent on November 2, 2020.
+On January 30, 2020, Law signed a minor league contract with the Texas Rangers organization.
+Law did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He became a free agent on November 2.

-Minnesota Twins
+Minnesota Twins (2021)

 On November 23, 2020, Law announced on Twitter that he had signed a minor league contract with the Minnesota Twins organization.
 On May 8, 2021, Law was selected to the active roster.
-After recording an 8.53 ERA in 5 games, Law was designated for assignment on May 18, 2021.
+After recording an 8.53 ERA in 5 games, Law was designated for assignment on May 18.
 He was outrighted to the Triple-A St. Paul Saints on May 20.
 On July 1, Law was re-selected to the active roster.
 Law was again designated for assignment by the Twins on September 5, after Luke Farrell was activated off of the injured list.
 Law made 9 appearances for the Twins in 2021, recording a 4.20 ERA with 14 strikeouts.
 On October 4, Law elected free agency.

-Detroit Tigers
+Detroit Tigers (2022)

 On April 9, 2022, Law signed a minor league contract with the Detroit Tigers organization.
-Law was assigned Rookie-Level FCL Tigers East.
-On April 14, 2022 Law was send to AAA Toledo Mud Hens.
+Law was assigned to the rookie–level Florida Complex League Tigers.
+On April 14, Law was assigned to the Triple–A Toledo Mud Hens.
 The Tigers promoted Law to the major leagues on July 30.
-Law was designated for assignment by the Tigers on August 5, 2022.
+Law was designated for assignment by the Tigers on August 5.
 He was released on August 7.